YS8610/ServerClient/README.md

 # ServerClient
 Server/Client Java with thread so multiple client can be served at the same time.
 Multiple Clients are being handled by CookieClientHandler class.
-Client can end connection by typing close
+Client can end connection by typing close<br><br>
 Server will send a random text from cookies.txt in the root directory when client send "get-cookies

 ## Default setting